BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 28/12/2019
 ---
 It was a productive and powerful day 😎!
 First, I started by buying a host and domain name [bdabek.pl](https://bdabek.pl/), then I did a project for my studies and in the evening I went to the church youth meeting 👍👍.

+29/12/2019
+---
+I'm not quite happy with how I spent this Sunday 🙄.
+I should have met with friends but instead I chose a computer and studying...
+I'm mad at myself 😤!

+30/12/2019
+---
+I read 1/3 of my 2019 daily notes and weekly reviews today.
+It's worth having these notes, because in December we forget about many of the little things that made us happy during this year 😲🤛!

+31/12/2019
+---
+It's the last day of this year! 🎆🎆 Thank you for being with me and wish you all the best in 2020 😊!